quentin452/mobsnorender/README.md

 # mobsnorender

-skip entity render of entities if they are higher or lower value in X Y Z in function of the player coords
+skip render of entities if they are out of range in X Y Z in function of the player coords to have more fps (configurable via config file)

 # motivation